How will my kite work for foilboarding?

 Examples of Freeride kites

-Here are some samples of freeride kites.
+Here are some examples of freeride kites.
 If you're using one of these, have fun!
 They are not necessarily foil specific but they will absolutely work.

 - Airush Lithium